-Diagnosis and Prevention of Canine Lyme Disease: Veterinary Clinical Guidelines
+Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

-Canine Lyme disease is a common and complex infectious disease transmitted by ticks, posing a serious threat to the health of dogs.
+Canine Lyme disease is a common and complex infectious disease transmitted by ticks, posing a serious threat to canine health.
 Its variable clinical manifestations and potential chronic complications pose challenges to clinical diagnosis.
-Tashikin Animal Health is committed to providing accurate and reliable diagnostic tools to help veterinarians quickly identify and effectively manage Lyme disease and protect the health of pets.
+Tashikin Animal Health is committed to providing accurate and reliable diagnostic tools to help veterinarians quickly identify and effectively manage Lyme disease, protecting the health of beloved pets.
 This guide aims to provide veterinary colleagues with a comprehensive clinical reference for Lyme disease, covering all aspects from etiology to prevention.

 Disease Overview